ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 This trend doesn't just apply to cars.
 Boeing's 737-100 first flew in 1968 and weighed 30 tons empty.
 A modern 737-900 is 44 tons.

 Is this weight bloat a bad thing?
 Usually not.
 Designers don't add weight without a reason.
 Cars are *much* safer than they used to be.
 They're more comfortable.
 They have more features: air-conditioning, power steering, automatic transmissions, airbags.
 Likewise, a modern 737 can fly farther while carrying more passengers and cargo.

-So what about making the same trade-offs in the opposite direction?
-What do you get if you remove features to save weight?
-Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.
-The result is the [Lotus Elise](http://en.wikipedia.org/wiki/Lotus_Elise).
-It's not a car for everyone, but it's spectacular in its niche.
+It's a trade-off: more weight for more features.

 Why am I talking about airframes and cars?